 Astrobiology.
 HabWorlds is courseware to support a 1-semester 4-credit astrobiology course, typically taken as a general education science course option for non-science majors.
 Students learn by doing as they create and destroy stars, hunt for planets, and search for signs of life.
 The course features a personalized quest, “Habitable Hunt”, where students search a field of stars for evidence of inhabited worlds. $40 per student.

 Astronomy I & II.
-Adapting and expanding on the HabWorlds courseware, this Astronomy courseware covers 2-semesters of 4-credit Astronomy courses. $40 per student for Astronomy I / $40 per student for Astronomy II.
+Adapting and expanding on the HabWorlds courseware, this Astronomy courseware covers 2-semesters of 4-credit Astronomy courses. $40 per student.

 Introductory Geology.
 Living On The Edge is a 3-credit general education course, built around the driving question “Is there a safe place to live on Earth?”.
 It has a strong focus on critical thinking and data-driven discovery of recent disasters. $70 per student.

 Science for Citizens.
 Complementary courseware, 8 units in total, using a series of case studies to engage students in the practice of evaluating claims using scientific concepts and processes.
 The interactive and multidisciplinary approach of this course is particularly appealing to non-science majors.
 Content and concepts derive from the natural sciences, psychology and paradigms of critical thought.
 Case studies and claims are tied to medicine, environmental policy, UFOs, extra-sensory perception (ESP) and mysterious creatures like the Loch Ness Monster. $50 per student.